What is Breast Reconstruction?

 - Physical Examination

 Breast Reconstruction Procedure

 Breast Reconstruction options:

 - Implants – A surgeon inserts silicone or saline implants below the skin or muscle instead of the prior breast tissue when reconstruction is done using implants in the breast.
 The surgeon positions a tissue expander below the skin of the breast or pectoralis muscles in the first phase.
 The expander is used as a provisional saline implant to extend the remaining tissue progressively.
-Post surgery, the surgeon injects sterile saline or salt water into the tissue expander every week via the skin.
-The balloon develops slowly, extending the overlaying skin and muscle till the breast gets a comfortable size.
-If the breast tissues cure and the surgeon adds the tissue expander with enough saline in preparing for implants, the second surgery is carried out to add the implants.
+Post-surgery, the surgeon injects sterile saline or saltwater into the tissue expander every week via the skin.
+The balloon develops slowly, extending the overlying skin and muscle till the breast gets a comfortable size.
+If the breast tissues cure and the surgeon add the tissue expander with enough saline in preparing for implants, the second surgery is carried out to add the implants.
 The surgeon takes and substitutes the expanders of the tissue for silicone or saline implants.

 |Hospital||City||Estimated Cost of Investigations||Estimated Cost of Procedure|